 - Androgenetic Alopecia – This is genetic form of hair loss and can be found in both men and women.
 It is usually more noticeable in men and many people are not aware that women can suffer from this condition.
 The result of this condition is pattern baldness and is usually found at the front of a man’s hair line as well as the crown.
 In women it often starts at the parting and they will only loose hair from the top of the head.
 This is the most common type of hair loss that people who invest in a hair transplant suffer from.

 - Radiation Therapy – Not all radiation therapies will result in permanent hair loss.
 However, if the treatment is given around the head or the neck, patients may experience hair loss that is permanent.

 Preventing Hair Loss

 People can take steps to prevent hair loss, although even if these steps are taken it will not guarantee that hair loss will not happen.
-There are a number of preventative steps that can be taken and these include:
+There are a number of preventative steps that can be taken at no real cost and these include:

 - A nutritional diet – Nutrition is one of the most important factors in preventing hair loss, as there are a number of vitamins and minerals that the body needs for healthy hair.
 People should ensure that their diet is full of vitamins and minerals such as Iron and Protein.

 - Care for Hair – Using heated appliances such as hair dryers can damage hair, as can hair dyes and styling the hair in a way that puts stress on the hair follicles.
 Where possible people should avoid using these products and methods too often to keep hair healthy.